rompibejad/leo/README.md

 ## Language Features
 - `struct` declarations
 - conditional statements
 - early termination.
-Leo allows users to return from a function early using the `return` keyword.
+Leo allows users to return from a functdfion early using the `return` keyword.

 ## Running the Program